Managing Object Attributes with Getters and Setters

 .

-By implementing getters and setters directly, you gain control over attribute access and can safely set attribute values.
+, you gain control over attribute access and can ensure safe modification of attribute values.

 In the next lesson, we'll learn how to implement getters and setters using the @property